DMDarkness/Data-mining/README.md

 # Efficient-approximate-Frequent-patterns-association-rules-mining
 Some algorithms to fast form high quality approxiamte frequent itemsets or association rules from datasets with large scales of transactions or items
+# Dataset
+Dataset used in these implementations all look like the follows

+1 2 3

+1 2 6

+3 7 9 18 33

+13 77

+1 5 8 22

+...

+Every row is a transaction, which contains some items, where any item is represented by an integar.

+The test dataset in these implementation is kosarak.dat, which is a common used dataset to test frequent pattern mining algorithms, and can be obtained from http://fimi.ua.ac.be/data/.

 # BPSOHD: binary particle swarm optimization (PSO) for mining dataset with high dimension
 This algorithm, called BPSO-HD, is designed for mining long patterns from dataset with high number of items.
 The file 'bpsohd.cpp' is an implemention of it.